 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using aspirin effervescent tablets while you are pregnant.
-Aspirin effervescent tablets is not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
-Aspirin effervescent tablets is found in breast milk.
+Aspirin effervescent tablets are not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
+Aspirin effervescent tablets are found in breast milk.
 If you are or will be breast-feeding while you use aspirin effervescent tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of aspirin effervescent tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or black stools; confusion; diarrhea; dizziness; drowsiness; hearing loss; ringing in the ears; severe stomach pain; unusual bruising; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.